Are you a fan of basil?

 A few years ago, I produced an entire long-format show about basil for the Still Growing podcast.

-At one point or another, we’ve all needed an introduction to basil and to pesto.
+At one point or another, we’ve all needed an introduction to basil and pesto.
 So, if you’ve never grown basil, or smelled basil, or tasted it, or cooked with basil - I want to introduce you to it.
 I’d love it if someday you look back and say - " yeah, that Basilmania episode on Still Growing - that’s what made me want to give basil a try."

-If you're an experienced basil gardener, you also it because I take you through some of the amazing varieties of basil - just know that there are over a hundred - (and I give you some ideas for what you can do with them).
-From a growing standpoint, I share how to grow it from seed, how to propagate it (it’s so easy - its insane), offer some basic cultivation tips, and provide answers to some common questions about problems folks can have growing basil.
+If you're an experienced basil gardener, you also it because I take you through some of the fantastic varieties of basil - just know that there are over a hundred - (and I give you some ideas for what you can do with them).
+From a growing standpoint, I share how to grow it from seed, how to propagate it (it’s so easy - it's insane), offer some essential cultivation tips, and provide answers to some common questions about problems folks can have growing basil.
 I also tell you about harvesting and storing all of your green gold - your basil leaves.
 And then I wrap up with my favorite part of growing basil - eating it.
 I’ll share my pesto tips and give you some pretty amazing recipes that may or may not incorporate pesto.
 Whew!

-#OTD It's the birthday of Benning Wentworth who was born on this day in 1696.
+#OTD It's the birthday of Benning Wentworth, who was born on this day in 1696.